I’ve worked remotely in one form or another as a designer for ten years.

 5. Communicating and embodying company culture

-The previous point means there needs to be clear understanding of company goals, weaknesses, and values.
+The previous point means there needs to be a clear understanding of company goals, weaknesses, and values.

 I’m not talking about that inspirational poster of values that hangs on the wall.